Congolese rumba: Schools of Congolese rumba

 In 1969, a collective of students, spearheaded by Papa Wemba, Jossart N'Yoka Longo, and Félix Manuaku Waku, emerged as Zaïko Langa Langa, introducing a third school of Congolese rumba, characterized by an unconventional structure, abrupt movements, and elements described as "jerky and complex in [their] basic contributions".
 The group was most influential in the 1970s, popularizing distinctive features such as variations in drum tempo, snare drum usage, sebène, and an entertainment ensemble comprising atalaku, a unified choir, a soloist, and soukous "shocked" dance, characterized by intricate body movements.

+The subsequent fragmentation of Zaïko into numerous offshoot groups helped spread the "Zaïko style" throughout the Congolese music scene, particularly after the pivotal year of 1970, often referred to as the année-cavacha ("Year of Cavacha").
+The popularity of this style helped shape the third school through bands such as Viva La Musica, Victoria Eleison, Isifi Lokole, Isifi, Yoka Lokole, Langa Langa Stars, Choc Stars, Antichoc, Grand Zaïko Wawa, and Quartier Latin International.

 The band Wenge Musica emerged as the fourth school in the late 1980s and 1990s, with their rapid hip movements and body swaying, occasionally accompanied by abrupt gestures.
 Playing mainly soukous and Congolese rumba, they were instrumental in pioneering ndombolo dance music and dominated the scene until 1997, when the band split into two factions: Wenge Musica Maison Mère, led by Werrason, and Wenge BCBG, by JB Mpiana.
 Over the years, the ensemble spun off several musicians, including Héritier Watanabe, Fabregas Le Métis Noir, Robinio Mundibu, Ferré Gola, Tutu Callugi, Alain Mpela, Adolphe Dominguez, Marie Paul Kambulu, and Ricoco Bulambemba.

+The Belgicain musical movement

+Between 1964 and 1968, a new musical movement began to grow among Congolese students living in Belgium.
+Inspired by Congolese rumba and contemporary international musical trends of the time, these student bands developed a style that differed from the dominant musical currents in the Congo.